EmanuelSanchez/ELBETH/README.md

 ##Getting Started

-In this repository you will find all the files needed to simulate the Elbeth Processor
+In this repository you will find all the files needed to simulate the Elbeth Processor.
-    Processor Codification for Hardware.
+    Hardware described in code.
     Simulation and Cosimulation Tools.
     RAM Memory of 256 Kb.
     Scripts for simulation.